Understanding Florida's Zero Tolerance DUI Laws

 In addition to these DUI defense strategies, we can assist underage motorists in applying for hardship licenses.
 A hardship license allows you to continue driving to/from work when your driver’s license is suspended, as long as you have an ignition interlock device (IID) installed on your vehicle.
 An IID is a device that requires the driver to measure his/her BAC by way of breath testing before the vehicle can be turned on/operated.

-Counseling & Rehabilitation Options for Juvenile Offenders
+Counseling & Rehabilitation Options for Juvenile Offenders in Jacksonville

 Understanding the impact of DUI offenses on juveniles extends beyond legal consequences to psychological and behavioral impacts.
 Jacksonville offers a range of counseling and rehabilitation programs specifically tailored for young offenders.
 These programs aim to fulfill legal requirements and offer support and education to prevent future offenses.
 In many cases, participation can demonstrate a willingness to reform and a recognition of the offense’s severity, which can positively influence legal proceedings.